-Primary factors considered for development of the recommended minimum flows for Lower Peace River and proposed minimum flows for Lower Shell Creek included potential, flow-related changes in salinity-based habitats, floodplain wetland inundation, fish and Blue Crab habitats and water quality.
-Based on assessments associated with these factors, the recommended and proposed minimum flows are protective of all relevant environmental values identified for consideration in the Water Resource Implementation in Rule as well as those included in the Water Resources Act of 1972 that pertain to the establishment of minimum flows and minimum water levels.
+Primary factors considered for development of the recommended minimum flows for Lower Peace River and Lower Shell Creek included potential, flow-related changes in salinity-based habitats, floodplain wetland inundation, fish and Blue Crab habitats and water quality.
+Based on assessments associated with these factors, the recommended minimum flows are protective of all relevant environmental values identified for consideration in the Water Resource Implementation in Rule as well as those included in the Water Resources Act of 1972 that pertain to the establishment of minimum flows and minimum water levels.